Dialectical Behavior Therapy

 Primary Therapy Components of DBT

 DBT takes skills learned during sessions and applies them to real-life situations.
-Specifically, goals of environmental structuring are to create an environment that reinforces better behaviors.
+Specifically, environmental structuring aims to create an environment that reinforces better behaviors.

 The fifth focus point, therapy enhancement, is a continuation of motivating people battling addiction to address individual challenges.
 These five focus points are applied to two main therapy components.